List of 40 Famous Forests in India to visit

 What to see in Sanjay Gandhi National Park

-In Sanjay Gandhi National Park Mumbai, Maharashtra, 1300 plant species are found.
+In Sanjay Gandhi National Park, Mumbai, Maharashtra, 1300 plant species are found.
 Maharashtra has the densest forests in India.

 Activities include wildlife safari, recreational boatingtrekking, a mini toy train tour, Van Rani, and cycling through the forests.
 Visiting the historical Kanheri Caves is necessary when visiting the Sanjay Gandhi National Park.